Generic filters

 How much R&D tax credit can I claim?

 The schemes return a % of the amount that your business has spent on R&D in its past financial year.
-The % that you can claim will largely depend on your company size and financial position.
+The exact % that you can claim will largely depend on two factors:

 Company Size